One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization: Results

 \paragraph{Differences between Sociodemographic Variables.} Our results show few differences between sociodemographic variables: The distribution of significant results across persona cues are similar for gender, race/ethnicity, and age.
 Each of them has $15 \pm 3$ out of $48$ persona cue - dataset combinations that show significant differences.

 \textit{Age.} We find no clear advantage for one persona over others.
-AITA and IB show very inconsistent result per persona depending on the persona cue (see Figure~\ref{fig:aita_age} for AITA).
-For SBB, older age groups get recommendations for higher salaries, to seek medical attention more often, and to be eligible for more benefits - but only when their persona is explicitly mentioned.
+AITA and IB show very inconsistent result per persona depending on the persona cue (see Figure~\ref{fig:aita_model} for AITA).
+For SBB, older age groups on average get recommended up to 5,000\$ higher salaries, to seek medical attention more than 10\%pt. more often, and to be eligible for more benefits - but only when their persona is explicitly mentioned.
 This could be due to implicit model assumptions that older people have more professional experience or more health issues, statistical patterns that models rely on for personalization.

 \textit{Gender.} We find strong differences for non-binary personas compared to male and/or female personas for $6/8$ evaluation tasks, especially for the explicit mention cues, but also for the human and occasionally LLM-generated conversation histories.
-The implications differ per data subset: Non-binary personas achieve lower accuracy for AITA (see Figure~\ref{fig:aita_gender}) and MMMD, are recommended to seek medical advice more often, are told they could receive government benefits more often, receive more liberal answers to political questions and receive more negative stances on IB.
+The implications differ per cue and data subset: Non-binary personas can achieve more than 5\%pt. lower accuracy than male personas for AITA (see Figure~\ref{fig:aita_model}) and MMMD, are recommended to seek medical advice more often, are told they could receive government benefits more often, receive more liberal answers to political questions and receive more negative stances on IB.
 The lack of significant differences for both name cues could be a result of names not always being clear indicators, e.g., a non-binary gender might be difficult to identify from a name only \citep{gautam_stop_2024}.
 This overall disparate outcome for non-binary people underscores the necessity to not limit personalization research to male and female genders.

 \textit{Race/Ethnicity.} While Asian and Hispanic personas lead to highly similar result metrics, Black and White personas show more variation.
-While conversation histories frequently lead to lower result metrics for White and higher ones for Black personas, the effect is inverted for explicitly mentioned personas on AITA and IB (see Figure \ref{fig:aita_race}).
+While conversation histories frequently lead to lower result metrics for White and higher ones for Black personas, the effect is inverted for explicitly mentioned personas on AITA and IB (see Figure \ref{fig:aita_model}).